Siddaram-Hebbal/UsedCarPricePredictionSystem-Files/Documentation/README.md

 </p>

-3. Responsive: The whole application is mobile-friendly.
+3. <b>Responsive</b>: The whole application is mobile-friendly.
 The application adjusts itself to different aspect rations.
 This is the functionality of using bootstrap.
 Below is the screenshot take from my mobile phone (One Plus 6T).

 <p align = "center">

 <img src = "https://github.com/Tanu-N-Prabhu/UsedCarPricePredictionSystem-Files/blob/master/Documentation/Img/Screenshot_20200407-185348%20(1).jpg" width="300">

 </p>

- 4. Feedback option: This application has a feedback option.
+ 4. <b>Feedback option</b>: This application has a feedback option.
 The user if they are not satisfied with the resuts or they wanted the application to be improved then they can give the feedback which is located below the submit button.
-The feedback form was not design from scratch, meanwhile it was extended from [jotform](https://www.jotform.com/).
+The feedback form was not design from scratch, meanwhile it was extended from [jot-form](https://www.jotform.com/)

  <p align = "center">